UlyssesZh/UlyssesZh.github.io/_posts/2022-11-06-linear-ode-solution.md

 \text{(note in Lemma 5)}
 \end{align*}$$

-Then the result can be proved by Definition 6. $\square$
+Then the result can be proved by Definition 6. {% qed %}

 **Corollary to Lemma 6**.